nx-lr/protea/readme.md

 ## Overview

-SagaScript is a language for building fullstack cross-platform apps and libraries for the modern and future web.
+- SagaScript is a language for building fullstack cross-platform apps and libraries for the modern and future web.
 SagaScript looks like JS, acts like JS, and compiles to the highest quality of clean, readable and performant JS, directly runnable in browsers and Node.

 **Feature list:**

 - Human-understandable error messages
 - Blazing-fast compiler that outputs readable JS
 - Syntax inspired by modern languages, while still keeping its JavaScript style
-- First-class syntactic support for:
+- First-class syntactic support for components, styling, schemas, queries and testing
-  - Components
-  - Styling
-  - Schemas
-  - Queries
-  - Testing
-- First-class JSX, CSS and GraphQL support
+- First-class JSX, CSS, Prisma and GraphQL support (albeit modified)
 - Strong and robust type system
 - A mix of declarative and imperative approaches
 - Compilation to JavaScript or native code